6 cl of white wine

-If you landed on this page, probably you would like to make the real, original Spritz cocktail.
-Sure, we are here to help you, but we want to start by saying that an original Spritz recipe, made in Veneto, doesn’t exist!
+You would probably like to make the real Spritz cocktail if you landed on this page.
+Sure, we are here to help you, but we want to start by saying that an original Spritz recipe made in Veneto doesn’t exist!

 Of course, the IBA has codified the most appropriate (according to their thinking) recipe, calling it Venetian Spritz, but this is another matter.

 Generalizing, we can say that the Spritz is a cocktail made with white wine, soda water, and bitter, then you can garnish with a slice of orange or lemon peel.

 During the 19 century, in the Venetian territories under the Austro-Hungarian Empire kingdom, the Austrians added some seltzer water to the wine since they were not used to such intense beverages.

 The wine became much better with sparkling water, and so was the Spritz, from the German word spritzen, which means spraying or sprinkling or whatever.

 Over time the Spritz recipe changed and was subject to many influences, and today, if you enter a (Veneto) bar and order a Spritz, you’ll get a glass with sparkling water and… and here it opens up a world.